-Google groups is a way of organizing Google users — such as the holders of a Google or Gmail account— that share the same permissions, e.g. accessing certain documents on Google Drive, receiving mass emails, or attending certain meetings.
+Google Groups are a way of organizing Google users — such as the holders of a Google or Gmail account— that share the same permissions, e.g. accessing certain documents on Google Drive, receiving mass emails, or attending certain meetings.

 This allows you to plan specific actions — like sharing documents, sending something, giving permissions, inviting to events, and so on — only once for the whole group instead of always doing it individually.

 For example, if you then want to send an email to the Google group “accounting”, all the members of the group will receive it, and you don’t have to list all the individual recipients.

 You can create groups with people from outside your organization as well, provided they have a Google account.
 Groups are within the entire Google Workspace universe, so they span across Google Workspace as a whole.

 Using Google groups also allows you to secure your data because you can control members of a group, hence who can access confidential information.

 You can find them under the name of “mailing lists” in the Microsoft ecosystem or “Security Groups” in LDAP and Active Directory.

 A lot of organizations and their users don’t know how to use Google groups and make the most of them, but they can be very useful for you and your company.

 In this article, we’ll go through some dos and don’ts of Google groups, and tell you how you can optimize your Google Workspace use with Google groups and Shared Contacts for Gmail®.

 What’s the Difference Between Google Groups and Contact Labels/Lists?